-The board should agree on the senior executive designated with responsibility for ESG and understand how the organization is driving a collaborative focus on the ESG priorities essential to the organization’s long-term success.
+The board should agree on the senior executive designated with responsibility for ESG and understand how the organisation is driving a collaborative focus on the ESG priorities essential to the organisation’s long-term success.
 Desirably, ESG performance measures are integrated with financial and operational performance monitoring to avoid becoming an appendage that would likely receive curt treatment in the C-suite.

 Consider help from outsiders.

 Board governance sets the tone for effective corporate stewardship of environmental and social issues.
 To that end, the board may want to consider the need for engaging outside experts, as well as the importance of educating directors, on selected ESG topics.